-WHEREAS, pursuant to Resolution No. 1965 adopted on April 30, 1991, the Agency, acting as the "lead agency" for purposes of California Environmental Quality Act of 1970, California Public Resources Code Section 21000 et seq.
-[CEQA], certified Final Environmental Impact Report No. 90-0133 [1991 Final EIR], and adopted the Findings, the Statement of Overriding Considerations, and the Mitigation Monitoring and Reporting Program, related to the Redevelopment Plan; and overpass and Chicano Park to the south, National Avenue to the east, and Main Street to the west, within the Barrio Logan Redevelopment Project Area [Project Area]; and
+WHEREAS, pursuant to Resolution No. 1965 adopted on April 30, 1991, the Redevelopment Agency of the City of San Diego [Redevelopment Agency] acting as the "lead agency" for purposes of California Environmental Quality Act of 1970, California Public Resources Code Section 21000 et seq.
+[CEQA], certified Final Environmental Impact Report No. 90-0133 [1991 Final EIR], and adopted the Findings, the Statement of Overriding Considerations, and the Mitigation Monitoring and Reporting Program [MMRP], related to the Barrio Logan Redevelopment Project; and